Contains the active ingredient omeprazole

 Things you must do

-If you are about to start any new medicine, remind your doctor and pharmacist that you are taking APO-OMEPRAZOLE.
+If you are about to start any new medicine, remind your doctor and pharmacist that you are taking this medicine.

 Tell your doctor if your symptoms return.
-Although APO-OMEPRAZOLE can heal ulcers successfully, it may not prevent them recurring at a later date.
+Although omeprazole can heal ulcers successfully, it may not prevent them recurring at a later date.

-If you need to have any medical tests while you are taking APO-OMEPRAZOLE, tell your doctor.
-It may affect the results of some tests.
+If you are about to have any medical tests, tell your doctor that you are taking this medicine.
+It may interfere with the results of some tests.

 Things you must not do